 Primetech is a leading systems integrator and pioneering developer of advanced technologies, communications, vehicle platforms and fire fighting and lighting solutions for emergency and security services, NGOs, central and local government departments and agencies, armed forces, banks and businesses.

-These systems help emergency services, companies and departments and agencies improve the efficiency of their operations, by enhancing the speed and security of their communications, improving operational effectiveness, creating and sharing a common operational picture, and helping protect life and property, all at lower operating cost.
+These systems help emergency services, companies and departments and agencies improve their efficiency and low emissions goals by enhancing the speed and security of their communications, improving operational effectiveness, using low and ultra-low emissions vehicles and platforms (such as electric powered vehicles and the MultiPod lightweight, flexible storage system), creating and sharing a dynamically updated Common Operational Picture, and helping protect life and property, all at lower operating cost.

 Teams from Primetech, IMG Productions and West Midlands Fire Service are joint winners of the Project of the Year award at the 2017 Excellence in Fire and Emergency Awards.
 The award acknowledged Primetech's support for filming and sound recording using 70 of the FireCam OnCall helmet-worn cameras.

 Primetech has added the EasyTrac range of roll-up mobility mats to its product range.
 This will provide emergency services with a proven method for improving vehicle access and movement in difficult operating conditions.
 The mats, which can support vehicle weights of up to 16 tonnes and above, have been tested under extremely rugged conditions and with very heavy vehicles.
 The mats, which are light in weight, are made of rugged plastic and available in a wide range of customisable colours (including fluorescent mats for night vision).
 They can be used to help vehicles of all kinds cross muddy, wet or other difficult ground (see the EasyTrac demonstration on You Tube).